rualone/Pangolin/README.md

 ## Build Instructions

-1. Clone or Download the repository:
+1. Clone or Download the repository.

 2. Import the project into Android Studio **or** build on the command line: